-Use automatic credential caching if client users authenticate without using their Windows credentials (for example, with public key, certificate, or SecurID authentication), and also need access to domain resources that require domain credentials.
+Use password caching if client users authenticate without entering their Windows password (for example, with public key, certificate, or SecurID authentication), and also need access to domain resources (such as printers and remote file servers) that require domain credentials.
 Users must log in using a password at least once.
-User passwords are cached in an encrypted cache.
+User passwords are cached in an encrypted file.
 After a user's password is cached, the server can use the cached password to acquire credentials on behalf of the user.
 This enables users to access domain resources.

 Before you begin

 - Configure and test the client and server to connect using public key authentication (or any other authentication method that doesn't require Windows credentials).
 At this point, client users can make connections to the server, but will not have access to domain resources that require their Windows credentials.

 - Start the server console, and then click Configuration.

 - From the Password Cache pane, select Record password for caching and Use password cache.

 Note: To enable Use password cache, you must select Record password for caching.
 This is by design, and enables the server to update cached passwords when a password change is required.
 You cannot disable Record password for caching and enable Use password cache, but you can record passwords for caching but not use them.

 - From the Password pane, confirm that password authentication is set to Allow and Allow password change is selected.
 (This is the default configuration.)

 - From the Public Key pane (or the pane you used to configure an alternate authentication option), confirm that Allow is selected.